tomaspm98/SGI/tp3/README.md

 ### Keyframe Animation

 For the movement of the autonomous car, we implemented a key-frame animation.
 Inside this car animation, it was necessary to have 2 animations: one for the car positions over time and another for the car rotation (when he turns).
-For the positions animation, we implemented a function that computes the euclidean distance between 2 points, and given some velocity the user chooses (difficulty), we could know how much time the car would take to move between 2 points and keep its velocity constant.
+For the animation of the position, we implemented a function that computes the Euclidean distance between 2 points, and given some velocity the user chooses (difficulty), we could know how much time the car would take to move between 2 points and keep its velocity constant.
-For the rotation animation, we had the need to work more on it, so we started by creating a function that calculates the angle variation between 2 vectors.
-Then, we would access to the key-points of the curve, get the tangents, and calculate the angle variation between them, so that we could know how much should the car rotate.
+For the rotation animation, we needed to work more on it, so we started by creating a function that calculates the angle variation between 2 vectors.
+Then, we would access the key points of the curve, get the tangents, and calculate the angle variation between them, so that we could know how much should the car rotate.

-This is implemented on the class [MyAutonomousVehicle.js](./vehicle/MyAutonomousVehicle.js).
+This is implemented in the class [MyAutonomousVehicle.js](./vehicle/MyAutonomousVehicle.js).

 We also used key-frame animation to create a simple animation when the user chooses an obstacle to put on the track, that is on the class [ChooseObstacle.js](./game-state/ChooseObstacle.js), on the method animation.